lumybee/lumybee/README.md

 ### 🙋🏻 Welcome to My Github Page

 <p>
   I am a university student.
 I am learning how to code and currently focusing on how to be a Front End Developer because making websites using HTML and CSS fasinates me.
-I also enjoy programming in Java because this language is very challenging according to me.
+I am now focusing on C++ also and hope that I will enjoy this language too
 </p>
 <ul>
   <li>💻 I am currently learning CSS and Java</li>